Excel-projects/Script-Help/README.md

 # ScriptHelp

-This is an Excel 2010 VSTO Addin written in Visual Studio 2013 C#.
+This is an Excel 2010 VSTO Addin written in Visual Studio Community 2017 C#.
 It allows the user to use an Excel table to create different SQL scripts.

 <h1 align="center">
   <img src="Images/ribbon.png" alt="MyRibbon" />